dkolkena/adhd/adhd.md

 ^ Take an informal poll: How many people here know they have ADHD?
 How many suspect they might?
 You are among friends here.

 ^ This talk is aimed at people who know or suspect that they have ADHD and want help to succeed in the workplace.
-I'll talk about what it is, as well as available treatments and techniques to overcome those challenges
+I'll talk about what it is, as well as available treatments and techniques to overcome those challenges.

-^ Reassure audience that they should feel free to take notes, but there will be links to the slidedeck shared at the end, including citation and external link info
+^ Reassure audience that they should feel free to take notes, but there will be links to the slidedeck shared at the end, including citation and external link info.

 ---
 [.hide-footer]